Fantastic Beasts: The Secrets of Dumbledore: Plot

+Credence tracks down in the streets of Berlin and, in a mirror world, battles Dumbledore, but is quickly disarmed by the much more able older man.
+Credence reveals that his birth name was Aurelius and he learns he is the illegitimate son of Albus's younger brother, Aberforth Dumbledore and he starts to question his loyalty to Grindelwald.
+Aberforth and Credence have been writing to each other through mirrors and Albus has been watching Credence in mirrors.

+Grindelwald plots to assassinate the competing Brazilian candidate, Santos, but Lally uses Jacob with his fake wand as a diversion to successfully prevent this and escape using Dumbledore's book portkey afterwards.
+Jacob is then framed for attempting to murder Grindelwald, who uses this to justify the suppression of all Muggles.

-Wizarding world leaders gather in Bhutan for the Walk of the Qilin ritual, at which a Qilin will select a worthy new Supreme Leader.
-Using necromancy, Grindelwald reanimates the dead Qilin and, knowing Dumbledore and Newt will bring the surviving twin Qilin to the ritual, gives Credence a last chance to redeem himself.
-To thwart Grindelwald's cohorts, each Dumbledore ally carries an identical suitcase with only one containing the Qilin.
+Wizarding world leaders gather in Bhutan for the election of a new Supreme Mugwump of the ICW.
+At it, there is a "Walk of the Qilin" ritual, where a qilin will judge who (if any) of the candidates is pure of heart, takes place, after which the witches and wizards around the world will cast their votes.
+Using necromancy, Grindelwald reanimates the dead qilin and, knowing Dumbledore and Newt will bring the surviving qilin twin to the ritual, gives Credence a last chance to redeem himself by destroying it.
+To thwart Grindelwald's cohorts, each ally of Dumbledore carries an identical suitcase, with only one containing the qilin.

-The team arrive in Bhutan and are immediately confronted by Grindelwald's acolytes.
-Queenie renounces Grindelwald and reunites with Jacob, but they are caught.
-The manipulated dead Qilin chooses Grindelwald during the Supreme Leader selection ceremony.
-He immediately declares war on all Muggles and tortures Jacob with the cruciatus curse until Santos intervenes.
-Credence, Newt, and Bunty expose Grindelwald.
-Bunty, who has the real suitcase, produces the surviving Qilin, which passes by Grindelwald and Vogel and bows to Dumbledore.
-Shocked, Dumbledore thanks the Qilin for the honor but convinces it that there is another equally worthy.
-The Qilin goes on to bow to Santos, who is chosen as the new Supreme Leader.
-Enraged, Grindelwald tries to kill Credence who is simultaneously protected by Aberforth and Albus.
-Dumbledore's and Grindelwald's clashing spells break the blood pact.
-Their ensuing battle reaches a stalemate, and Grindelwald disapparates.
+After reconvening at Hogwarts, the team travel one by one, each with a duplicate suitcase, via a portkey to the ICW vote in Bhutan.
+On arrival, they are confronted by Grindelwald's followers who target the cases, but Dumbledore has booby-trapped them.
+Jacob convinces Queenie to come back from Grindelwald, but they are caught.
+Vogel uses the manipulated dead qilin to bow to Grindelwald during the selection ceremony, and so the latter is subsequently elected as the new Supreme Mugwump.
+Whereupon, he declares war on all Muggles and tortures Jacob with the Cruciatus curse.
+Credence reveals that Grindelwald's qilin is dead.
+Bunty, who has the real suitcase, produces the surviving qilin.
+The election is voided so a new, fair election can occur.
+The living qilin passes by Grindelwald and bows to Dumbledore.
+Shocked, Dumbledore thanks the qilin for the honor but convinces it that there is another equally worthy.
+The qilin goes on to bow to Santos, who is then elected as the new Supreme Mugwump instead.
+Enraged, Grindelwald tries to kill Credence, who is simultaneously protected by Aberforth and Albus.
+Dumbledore's and Grindelwald's clashing spells break the blood pact and their ensuing battle results in a stalemate, upon which Grindelwald disapparates.
+In the aftermath, Aberforth accepts the dying Credence as his son and takes him home to Hogsmeade.